 The third most common knee bursitis, pes anserinus, occurs in the lower, inside part of the knee near the shin bone’s upper aspect (tibia).
 It usually affects middle-aged women and overweight individuals.

 Suprapatellar bursitis occurs above the kneecap.
 The suprapatellar bursa extends superiorly from beneath the patella under the quadriceps muscle.
 It is vulnerable to injury from both acute trauma and repeated microtrauma.
 Severe injuries are from direct trauma to the bursa via falls directly onto the knee and from overuse injuries, including running on soft or uneven surfaces, or from jobs that require crawling on the knees, such as carpet laying.

 A bursa is a thin sack filled with synovial fluid, the body’s natural lubricating fluid.
 This slippery sack allows different tissues such as muscle, tendon, and skin slide over bony surfaces without catching.
 Your bursa substantially reduces the friction between structures.

-A bursa usually is very thin, but they can become inflamed and irritated.
+A bursa usually is very thin, but it can become inflamed and irritated.
 This inflammation is what is known as bursitis.

 What Causes Knee Bursitis?

 There is a myriad of factors that can contribute to knee bursitis.
 The most common ones include:

 - Repeated pressure upon the knee (e.g. from activities that entail prolonged periods of kneeling) or repetitive minor trauma to the knee.